Ceratosuchops: Description

+Two tuberosities project from the part of the premaxilla which forms the anterior (front) portion of the nares.
+Like Baryonyx, the premaxilla lack a sagittal crest.
+Like Riparovenator, the postorbital bone of C. inferodios is rugose, though in the latter, this rugosity is part of a large postorbital boss (mass of bone); its describers suggest that, like similar skull ornamentation in other taxa, these bosses may have played a role in signalling within the species, or perhaps agonistic (combative) behaviours.
+The subcondylar recess of the basioccipital of C. inferodios is narrow, restricted to the ventral portion of the bone, and unlike Baryonyx or Riparovenator, lacks lateral crests; the dorsal process, meanwhile, is relatively thick like that of Baryonyx.

 Classification

-In their phylogenetic analysis, Barker et al. (2021) recovered Ceratosuchops within the Baryonychinae, as the sister taxon to the coeval Riparovenator.
-They are, in turn, in a clade containing Suchomimus, which they name Ceratosuchopsini.
+In their 2021 phylogenetic analysis, Barker and colleagues recovered Ceratosuchops within the Baryonychinae, as the sister taxon to the coeval Riparovenator.
+They are, in turn, part of a clade containing Suchomimus, which they named Ceratosuchopsini.

-In 2023, Sereno and colleagues tentatively combined Ceratosuchops and Riparovenator into a single taxonomic unit for their phylogenetic analysis.
-They reason that the different features between the two taxa could be attributed to individual variation, citing the cranial variation present in specimens of Allosaurus fragilis.
+In 2022, Sereno and colleagues tentatively combined Ceratosuchops and Riparovenator into a single taxonomic unit for their phylogenetic analysis.
+They reasoned that the different features between the two taxa could be attributed to individual variation, citing the cranial variation present in specimens of Allosaurus fragilis.
 Some of their supposed distinguishing features are also seen in parts of the braincase of Suchomimus, their closest relative.
-The results of their phylogenetic analysis (with Ceratosuchops and Riparovenator scored together) yielded similar results to those of Barker et al. (2021), with the Wessex baryonychine fossils recovered as the sister taxon to Suchomimus.
+The results of their phylogenetic analysis (with Ceratosuchops and Riparovenator scored together) yielded similar results to those of Barker and colleagues, with the Wessex baryonychine fossils recovered as the sister taxon to Suchomimus.